Update the trustee of your Family Trust

 - or new trustee of a Family Trust or a Unit Trust

-But you have to jump some hurdles to get out of the stamp duty.
+But you must jump some hurdles to get out of stamp duty.
 See section 33(3) and s33(5) Duties Act 2000 (Vic).
 Stamp duty is charged.
-This is unless the Victorian Commissioner of State Revenue of Victoria is satisfied that:
+This is unless the Victorian Commissioner of State Revenue is satisfied that:

 - none of the continuing trustees remaining after the retirement of the old trustee are beneficiaries under the family trust, and